Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?: Results

 In Fig.~\ref{fig:prop_but_pent_NM_weight_type_of_motion}, we show the individual contribution of each totally symmetric normal mode to the squared phase-space distance (\ref{eq:squared_PS_dist}) according to its type of motion and vibrational frequency.
-We remind the reader that in butynal ($C_{1}$ point group), all modes are associated to the totally symmetric $A$ representation.
-In Fig.~\ref{fig:prop_but_pent_NM_weight_type_of_motion}, we chose to display $d(t)^{2}$, the squared phase-space distance, to benefit from the additivity over the normal modes, but we emphasize that the coherence decay $e^{-d(t)^{2}/4\hbar}$ is exponentially faster.
+We remind the reader that in butynal ($C_{1}$ point group), all modes are associated with the totally symmetric $A$ representation.
+In Fig.~\ref{fig:prop_but_pent_NM_weight_type_of_motion}, we chose to display $d(t)^{2}$, the squared phase-space distance, to benefit from the additivity over the normal modes, but we emphasize that the coherence decay $e^{-d(t)^{2}/4\hbar}$ is exponentially faster (see Fig.~\ref{fig:prop_pent_sym_NM}).
 In all three molecules, the vibrational frequencies range approximately from 50 to 3500 $\mathrm{cm}^{-1}$.
-Decoherence in the first 5 fs is induced by the fast and intermediate modes, whereas the slow vibrations are responsible for the complete vanishing of the coherence on a longer time scale.
-In contrast to Ref.~\cite{Vester_Kuleff:2023}, we find that the hydrogen vibrations (H rockings) contribute substantially to decoherence.
+Decoherence in the first 5 fs is induced by the fast C$\equiv$C and C$=$O stretching modes, and various H rocking vibrations.
+On the longer time scale the decoherence is dominated by the C-C stretching and other slow vibrational modes involving the whole molecule.
+In contrast to Refs.~\onlinecite{Arnold_Santra:2017,Vester_Kuleff:2023}, we find that the hydrogen vibrations contribute substantially to decoherence.
 Comparing the left and middle panels, one can conclude that butynal has a longer electronic coherence than propynal due to the absence of the 1808 $\mathrm{cm}^{-1}$ vibration, corresponding to the C=O stretching.
 Similarly, the improvement of pentynal over butynal is caused by a significant reduction in the contribution of the 1302 $\mathrm{cm}^{-1}$ mode, associated with one of the rocking motions of hydrogen atoms.

-To go beyond the $C_{s}$ point group, which has only two irreducible representations, we applied the same analysis to the 2,5-dihydrofuran molecule (Fig.~\ref{fig:dihydrofurane}), which was predicted to have long-lasting coherence in Ref.~\cite{Scheidegger_Golubev:2022}.
-Also in this molecule, one can observe an initial predominance of the momentum over the position contribution to decoherence.
-The complete dampening of the charge migration is, nevertheless, again induced by the position separation.
-The equilibrium geometry of 2,5-dihydrofuran belongs to the $C_{2v}$ point group, which contains four irreducible representations.
-The 27 normal modes are distributed as $\Gamma_{vib} = 9A_{1}+5A_{2}+5B_{1}+8B_{2}$.
-Only one third of the modes, the totally symmetric ($A_{1}$) ones, contribute to the decoherence.